Membership Recruitment |

 All around us every day there

-are people in need: the poor, the blind, the lame, the
+are people in need: the less fortunate, the blind, the lame, the

 homeless.
 It is the Church responsibility to respond to the